 Recreation Center/Spaulding Gym

 The mission of Recreational Sports is to plan, organize and direct a sports and fitness program which is broad in nature and will appeal to diverse interests and skill levels.
-The program includes intramural sports, club sports, group fitness classes, BodyWorks fitness center, open recreation, informal instruction and special events.
+The program includes intramural sports, club sports, group fitness classes, BodyWorks fitness center, open recreation, and special events.
 The focus is on fitness, wellness and the development of healthy lifestyles.

 The goals of the program are based on the expectation of improved physical health and vitality, as well as enhancement of academic and workplace productivity that result from regular physical activity.
 Full-time and part-time matriculated students at KSC gain access to the Recreation Center and all Recreational Sports programs through payment of their student fees.

 Visit the Recreational Sports site for more information about the programs offered, policies, and hours.

 Keene State supports opportunities and actively assists students in developing specific areas of interest, including spiritual health and wellness.
 There are multiple recognized student organizations which have a spiritual/religious emphasis, including:

 - CRU Keene (formerly known as Campus Crusade for Christ)

 - Hillel (Jewish Student Organization)